KuzeySRC/GrimBackdoor/README.md

 +help2 opens a seconds help menu for other commands.

++help3 opens a third help menu for virus commands

 +1 gives op

 +2 spawns tnt at every entity in the server